 Is it worth the price?

 Now, we arrive at the ultimate question: price.
-And the answer is?
-It depends (of course).
+The answer is a relatively unsatisfying, “it depends.”

 When I purchased this machine, I assumed that I would use it enough to learn whether I could recommend it to you.
 Then, I would write this post, consider the mill a cost of doing business, and set it aside.
 But I made at least 10 pounds of rice flour in my testing.